Emiliana Arango

 Playing for Colombia Billie Jean King Cup team, Arango has a win–loss record of 12–10.

 Career

-Juniors
+Junior years

 On the ITF Junior Circuit, Arango has a career-high ranking of world No. 8, achieved in January 2018.
 In singles, she reached the semifinals at the 2017 Junior US Open.
 In doubles, she reached two quarterfinals, both in 2017, at Wimbledon and US Open, respectively.
 As a junior, she won three singles and three doubles titles.